Istanbul attack: Teenager's holiday trip ends in tragedy

 "I wish I was with her to defend her or do anything to save her life.
 I wish they took my soul and gave it to her."

-Nassar's body will be flown home on Tuesday, three days into 2017.
+Nasser's body will be flown home on Tuesday, three days into 2017.
 Her family is waiting for her to come home.
 The tears have not stopped, and the grief is still too near.

 "I still cannot believe it happened and that she was killed," Masarweh said.

-It was Leanne Nassar's first trip abroad.
+It was Leanne Nasser's first trip abroad.
 And it will be her last trip home.